The pies are baked, the turkey is in the oven, the table is set, the guests are on their way. All is ready for a great time.

 Adults who frequently feel grateful have more energy, more optimism, more social connections and more happiness than those who do not.
 They’re also less likely to be depressed, envious, or greedy.
 They earn more money, sleep more soundly, exercise more regularly, and have greater resistance to illness.

 With Thanksgiving just around the corner, consider inviting neighbors or friends over for a discussion about thankfulness.
 Pumpkin or pecan pie goes great with the questions above.
-You can also sign up below to receive two “1-Sheet” Scripture discussion options for a rich, meaningful time discussing Scripture on thankfulness and gratitude!
+You can also sign up below to receive two “1-Sheet” discussion options for a rich, meaningful time discussing Scripture on thankfulness and gratitude!

 Editor’s Note: This content is shared from Bob Tiede’s Leading with Questions blog post “10 Questions for Your Thanksgiving Gathering.”